Films

 Verisimilitude

-An unemployed disabled actress is frustrated at how all the disabled acting jobs go to able bodied actors.
+An unemployed disabled actor is frustrated at how all the disabled acting jobs go to non-disabled actors.
 Out of work, she is engaged as an advisor to a spoilt up and coming British film star, showing him how to be disabled for his latest role.
 A role which might just win him a BAFTA…

 Funded by BFI and Uncertain Kingdom, Verisimilitude was praised by film critics upon release and has screened at 10 BAFTA-qualifying film festivals including Slamdance, Palm Springs and London Short Film Festival.
-It was screened on BBC2 and is now on BBC iplayer.
-You can watch Verisimilitude in the UK on BBC iplayer HERE
+It was also screened on BBC2.

 The Marker

 Gritty thriller about a criminal tracking down the daughter of the woman he killed whilst haunted by the ghost of his victim.
-Writer and Director Justin Edgar’s film noir premiered at the Edinburgh International Film Festival 2017 and was released on Netflix in 2018.
-It stars Frederick Schmidt, John Hannah, Golden Globe nominee Cathy Tyson and Cosmo Jarvis.
+Writer and Director Justin Edgar’s film noir premiered at the Edinburgh International Film Festival 2017 where it was nominated for the Michael Powell award and Best Actor.
+It was released in cinemas and on Netflix in 2018.
+It stars Frederick Schmidt, Ana Ularu, John Hannah, Golden Globe nominee Cathy Tyson, Lara Peake and Cosmo Jarvis.

 Unrest